input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 - **Integrity**: No (the protocol enforces integrity)
 - **Availability**: Yes (needed to verify the entire certificate chain).

-## Threat & mitigations
+## Threats and mitigations

 :::info

-- This list of threat and mitigations is not exhaustive.
+- This list of threats and mitigations is not exhaustive.
-- [Developers Portal](https://developers.cardano.org/docs/operate-a-stake-pool/hardening-server) already provides thorough documentation on hardeing a linux-based host to run `cardano-node`.
+- [Developer Portal](https://developers.cardano.org/docs/operate-a-stake-pool/hardening-server) already provides thorough documentation on hardening a Linux-based host to run `cardano-node`.

 :::